 Collier said in a blog post that this was not a case of a third-party SDK within the app going weird: it was a deliberate change.
 "Furthermore, the added code used heavy obfuscation to avoid detection," he noted.

-Collier said Malwarebytes confirmed that the app developer was responsible because the code-signing certificate for known clean versions of the code matched the altered version.
+Collier also noted that the code-signing certificate for known clean versions of the code matched the altered version.

 Oops: Google admits failing to wipe all Android apps with location-selling X-Mode SDK from its Play StoreREAD MORE